 By MICK ROBERTS ©

-THERE was little chance of getting a beer, let alone a room in Wedderburn’s two pubs when gold fever gripped the sleepy Victorian farming community in March 1950.
+THERE was difficulty ordering a beer, let alone booking a room in Wedderburn’s two pubs in March 1950 when gold fever gripped the sleepy Victorian farming community.

 A resident unearthed a 175-ounce nugget of gold in his backyard, sparking a rush and a brief return to the ‘good-old days’ a century earlier.